Another Shipment of Six Short-Period Giant Planets from TESS

 \section{Acknowledgements}

 L.C, K.S., E.A., J.R., J.E.R., J.A.R., P.W., and E.Z. are grateful for support from NSF grants AST-1751874 and AST-1907790, along with a Cottrell Fellowship from the Research Corporation.
 CZ is supported by a Dunlap Fellowship at the Dunlap Institute for Astronomy \& Astrophysics, funded through an endowment established by the Dunlap family and the University of Toronto.
 T.H. acknowledges support from the European Research Council under the Horizon 2020 Framework Program via the ERC Advanced Grant Origins 83 24 28.
 J.V.S. acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (project Four Aces; grant agreement No. 724427).
 P. R. acknowledges support from NSF grant No. 1952545.
-R.B.\ acknowledges support from FONDECYT Project 11200751 and from CORFO project N$^\circ$14ENI2-26865.
+R.B.\ and A.J. acknowledges support from FONDECYT Project 11200751 and from CORFO project N$^\circ$14ENI2-26865.
 A.J.\, R.B.\, and M.H.\ acknowledge support from project IC120009 ``Millennium Institute of Astrophysics (MAS)'' of the Millenium Science Initiative, Chilean Ministry of Economy.
-D.J.S. acknowledges funding support from the Eberly Research Fellowship from The Pennsylvania State University Eberly College of Science.
-The Center for Exoplanets and Habitable Worlds is supported by the Pennsylvania State University, the Eberly College of Science, and the Pennsylvania Space Grant Consortium.
+The Pennsylvania State Uni- versity Eberly College of Science.
+The Center for Exoplanets and Habitable Worlds is supported by the Pennsylvania State Univer- sity, the Eberly College of Science, and the Pennsylvania Space Grant Consortium.
 K.K.M. gratefully acknowledges support from the NewYork CommunityTrust's Fund for Astrophysical Research.
 L.G. and A.G. are supported by NASA Massachusetts Space Grant Fellowships.
 E.W.G., M.E., and P.C. acknowledge support by Deutsche Forschungsgemeinschaft (DFG) grant HA 3279/12-1 within the DFG Schwerpunkt SPP1992, Exploring the Diversity of Extrasolar Planets.
 B.S.G. was partially supported by the Thomas Jefferson Chair for Space Exploration at the Ohio State University.
 C.D. acknowledges support from the Hellman Fellows Fund and NASA XRP via grant 80NSSC20K0250.